TomKellyGenetics/vioplot/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-#NOTES

-##License

-Deprecated License has been kept to conform with License of the orphaned vioplot (0.2) package released by Daniel Adler <dadler@uni-goettingen.de>.
-This is required as it is in the current version of the package (currently on CRAN).